raquentin/raquentin.github.io/content/posts/the-booklist.md

 ## Backlog
 - **Category Theory** by Steve Awodey
-- **Static Program Analysis** by Andres Møller and Michael Schwartzbach
 - **Compiler Optimizations for Scalable Parallel Systems** by Pande and Agrawal
 - **Parallel and Concurrent Programming in Haskell** by Simon Marlow
 - **TCP/IP Illustrated** by W. Richard Stevens